-A further example of the use of the International Covenant is Cachia v Isaacs & Ors.
-50 A litigant in person had successfully appeared for himself to defend, in a number of levels of the court hierarchy, proceedings brought against him by his former solicitors.
+A still further recent example of the use of the International Covenant is Cachia v Isaacs Ors.70 A litigant in person had successfully appeared for himself to defend, in a number of levels of the court hierarchy, proceedings brought against him by his former colicitors.
 Various orders for "costs" were made in his favour.
-Invoking such decisions as London, Scottish Benefit Society v Chorlev and Buckland v Watts, $^{52}$ the solicitors urged that the litigant in person should only recover expenses which were strictly out of pocket.
-He should be denied the loss of income in attending court because this was something a lawyer could charge for and only lawyers had the privilege to so charge in our courts.
-The argument succeeded with a majority of the Court (Samuels and Clarke JJA).
+Invoking such English decisions as London, Scottish Benefit Society v Chorley 11 and Buckland vMatts, 72 the solicitors urged that the litigant in person should only recover expenses which were strictly out of pocket.
+He should be denied the loss of income in attending court because this was something a lawyer could Charge for and only lawyers had the privilege to so charge in courts.
+The argument succeeded with a majority of the court (Samuels and Clarke JJA).
 But I rejected it.

+42. . . see

 I preferred the view that a litigant in person could recover all costs and expenses, necessarily and properly incurred to represent himself in the court.
-I derived support for my view from (amongst other things) the International Covenant on Civil and Political Rights, Art 14.1.
-That article provides that "shall be equal before the persons courts tribunals".
+I derived support for my view from (amongst other things) the international Covenant on Civil and Political Rights, Art 14.1.
+That article provides that all persons "shall be equal before the courts and tribunals".
 I suggested that from this fundamental principle should be derived the principle that litigants should not suffer discrimination because they are not represented by lawyers.
-Access to the courts should be a reality and not a shibboleth.
+Equal access to the courts should be a reality and not a shibboleth.